-- If the ham is labeled 'fully cooked' (does not require heating), heat for 8 to 10 minutes per pound, or to an internal temperature of 140 F.
+- If the ham is labeled 'fully cooked' (does not require heating), heat it in the oven for about 8 to 10 minutes per pound, or to an internal temperature of 140 F.

 - To heat a spiral-sliced ham, place it on a sheet of heavy-duty foil, cut-side down.
 Wrap the ham tightly with the foil and bake at 300 F for about 15 minutes per pound, or until a meat thermometer registers 140 F when inserted into the thickest part of the meat, not touching bone.

-- If the ham is labeled 'cook before eating,' heat to an internal temperature of at least 145 F.
+- If the ham is labeled 'cook before eating,' heat in an oven set no lower than 325 F to an internal temperature of at least 145 F.